chgdev/arch/FrontEndCapability/README.md

 ____

 ## Think Integrity: Guard the accuracy of your data
 Data integrity is broken down into two modes of thought; *process* and *state*.
-As far as process is concerned the front end should put as many steps in place to ensure that the date that is processed to get as close to a standard
+As far as process is concerned the front end should put as mirror steps in place to final quality gates to ensure that the data that is transmitted gets as close to the desired standards as possible.
+When it comes to state management, make it transactional, and only surface state that to top-level scope that is business or domain relevant.

 ## Think consumer-grade: Use design thinking
 Consistant frameworks for design over implentation solutions.